A Generative Model for Disentangling Galaxy Photometric Parameters: Data

 \subsection{Point Spread Function and Noise Model}

 To mimic observational conditions, each galaxy model is convolved with a point-spread function.
 The PSF describes how light from a point source is distributed on the detector, encapsulating atmospheric or instrumental effects.
-In our setup, we use a Gaussian or Moffat PSF (depending on the specific application) with a typical full width at half maximum (FWHM) of \(\approx 0.7''\), representative of ground-based seeing conditions.
+In our setup, we use a Gaussian PSF with a typical full width at half maximum (FWHM) of \(\approx 0.7''\), representative of ground-based seeing conditions.

-After convolving each galaxy with the PSF, we add a sky background and Poisson noise to emulate photon-counting statistics, as well as a small Gaussian read noise to approximate realistic detector behavior.
+After convolving each galaxy with the PSF, we add a sky background of 100 ADU per pixel and Poisson noise to emulate photon-counting statistics, as well as a small Gaussian read noise to approximate realistic detector behavior.
 These steps collectively generate our mock training and validation dataset for the conditional autoencoder, ensuring exposure to a variety of galaxy morphologies and observational conditions.